Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 ![example of if/else if/else statments](https://www.programiz.com/sites/tutorial2program/files/cpp-if-else-if-else-working.png)

-For if/else statements, if two conditions must be met, you can include both conditionals in the same if statement.
-You would place both conditionals within the paranthesis seperated by an *and*. if the first condition is not met, C will not even check the second condition, this is called short-circuiting.
+For if/else statements, if two conditions must be met, you can include both conditionals in the same *if* statement.
+You would place both conditionals within the parentheses seperated by an *and*. if the first condition is not met, C will not even check the second condition, this is called short-circuiting.

 Note: You must surround the code to be executed with brackets {}.